 Independent Filmmaker and Photographer.
 Julia contributed towards the collection and production of audiovisual content for the website.

-Lecturer, School of Physiotherapy and Exercise Science, Curtin University.
+Lecturer, School of Physiotherapy and Exercise Science, Curtin University; Director, Perth Hand and Wrist Rehabilitation.
 Sonia contributed towards the development of the website content.

 Carly is a musculoskeletal physiotherapist who has contributed to the updating and evaluation of the website content.

-Senior physiotherapist, Pain Options.
+Senior physiotherapist and APA Pain Physiotherapist, Pain Options.
 Jennie contributed to revising and updating the website content.

-Freelance senior UX/UI designer at squawk designs based in Perth, Western Australia.
+Freelance Lead Experience Designer at squawk designs based in Perth, Western Australia.